I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 Limitations:

-- Gamification-heavy approach (the capybara widget is fun but not clinically meaningful)
+- Gamification-heavy (the capybara widget is fun, not clinically meaningful)

-- Feature breadth over depth — many features, but none go particularly deep
+- Feature breadth over depth — many features, none exceptional

 - No structured habit-building system